ssenior45/ssenior45.github.io/_posts/2016-01-21-sql_destroys_database.md

 categories: Performance
 date: "2015-12-17 14:34"
 ---

-<div class="toc"></div>

 We recently had a situation where our 8 node cluster started evicting nodes.
 I was able to jump on and observe what was happening at the time.

 I saw massive swap operations and this was causing the heartbeat mechanism to timeout and fail leading to node evictions.

-When we looked inside the database we saw a lot of active sessions all running the same SQL:
+When I looked inside the database I saw a lot of active sessions all running the same SQL:

 ```
 SELECT xmlserialize(DOCUMENT xml_inc_root AS CLOB NO indent) AS xmltext